seangoodvibes/DelugeDocs/docs/contributing/language-style-guide.md

 - Don't use tables to force a page structure.

 ### Providing examples

+#### Introducing examples

 - Use "such as" or "for example" (instead of "e.g.")
     - Prefer: "For more information, see the [GitHub Markdown Guide](https://example.com)"
     - Avoid: "For more information, [click here](https://example.com)"
 - Use "that is" instead of "i.e."
 - Use "and similar" or "and so on" instead of "etc."

+#### Example steps

+If you want to provide a series of steps to illustrate an example of a workflow, use an Example callout:

+    !!! example "Creating a neurofunk bass"
+        - Low pass filter with resonance
+        - Add in the Saturation
+        - Turn up both OSC Levels
+        - Detune them slightly with Transpose -5 cent on OSC1 and + 5 cents on OSC2
+        - Turn Synth Voices to 2 voices, and play with the voice detune amount
+        - Adjust / Automate the Transpose detuning, filter cutoff, and distortion to taste.

+!!! example "Creating a neurofunk bass"
+    - Low pass filter with resonance
+    - Add in the Saturation
+    - Turn up both OSC Levels
+    - Detune them slightly with Transpose -5 cent on OSC1 and + 5 cents on OSC2
+    - Turn Synth Voices to 2 voices, and play with the voice detune amount
+    - Adjust / Automate the Transpose detuning, filter cutoff, and distortion to taste.